Briarcliff Manor, New York: Central Briarcliff West

 Central Briarcliff West is a neighborhood which has a number of mansions built by 20th-century millionaires who stayed at the Briarcliff Lodge and later built estates in the area.
 The lodge stood in the area and on the highest point of Walter Law's estate from its construction in 1902 until it burned down in 2003.
 Other historic estates in the neighborhood include the Law family homes (built in 1902 for Walter Law's children) and Law's estate, the Manor House, all on Scarborough Road.
 The three estates for his children are Six Gables, Mt.
 Vernon, and Hillcrest.
 The Modernist Julian Street Jr. residence, designed by Wallace Harrison for Julian and Narcissa Vanderlip Street, was one of the first contemporary-style homes in Westchester.
 Ashridge, a large Greek Revival estate, was built around 1825.

-The Tree Streets
+The tree streets

-The Tree Streets is a network of streets in the Mount Pleasant portion of the village.
+The tree streets is a network of streets in the Mount Pleasant portion of the village.
 Several of the streets are named after regional trees, including Satinwood Lane, Larch Road, Elm Road, and Oak Road.
 Walter Law had rows of trees planted on streets named for the varieties, though many of these trees no longer adorn their streets.
 The first major development of the area occurred around 1902, though many houses in the neighborhood were constructed during a 1930s building boom, circling Jackson Road Park and near Todd Elementary School.